Home

 If one disables the tty feature flag, this is also true for all of its dependencies.

-However, when enabling tty, Comfy-table uses two unsafe functions calls in its dependencies.
+However, when enabling tty, Comfy-table uses one unsafe function call in its dependencies.

-Both calls can additionally be disabled by explicitely calling Table::force_no_tty.
+It can be circumvented by explicitely calling Table::force_no_tty.

 http://rosettacode.org/wiki/Terminal_control/Dimensions#Library:_BSD_libc This is another libc call which is used to communicate with /dev/tty via a file descriptor.